Not everyone online is who they say they are

 Some people may offer ‘likes’ or gaming codes in exchange for child exploitation material.
 Some may even pretend to represent a company and tell the child or young person that they have potential to become a model, or a social media influencer.
-A child is asked to send photos, including content considered to be child sexual exploitation material.
+A child is asked to send photos, including content considered to be child abuse material.

 Fake social media accounts

 Some people may pose as celebrity or social media influencer and set up a look-alike social media account to approach a child and make them believe they’re interacting with the real account.
-Real accounts are usually verified by social media platforms, and will include a ‘blue tick’ at the top of the page.

 Advice for parents and carers